npwoods/bletchmame/README.md

 ## Version History

+- 2.12 (TBD)
+	- Cosmetic changes to the "About..." dialog to make it appear cleaner

 - 2.11 (2021-Dec-27)
 	- Enabled Link Time Optimization for Release builds
 	- Made BletchMAME aware of the CHD Diff path (-diff_directory)